espoirMur/espoir.github.io-old/_posts/2018-06-21-Adding-nginx-to-serve-applications-in-production.md

 the second location I added them when I was trying to solve a problem of css files they was not read , and was served as text files.

+**Getting 502 error acces not authorise:**
-Now need to understedn th proxy_pass thing , may be that is why I'm getting the 502 error.
+Now need to understedand n th proxy_pass thing , may be that is why I'm getting the 502 error.

 [Here](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass)